Bayesian Mixed Multidimensional Scaling for Auditory Processing: Discussion

-The scope of the proposed MDS approach is not restricted to auditory neuroscience problems but the model can be applied to model structural differences between neural representations of other sensory stimuli (e.g., visual signals) captured by neuroimaging technologies such as EEG, fMRI, and MEG.
-Prior neuroscience work \citep{kluender2019long,lewicki2002efficient,lotto2016speech,stilp2012efficient} suggests that the neural coding of complex multidimensional sensory stimuli is informed by principles of dimensionality reduction.
+Although our development is motivated by this auditory neuroscience application, the proposed model can be used to model structural differences between neural representations of other sensory stimuli (e.g., visual signals) captured by neuroimaging technologies such as EEG, fMRI, and MEG.
+Prior neuroscience work \citep{kluender2019long, lewicki2002efficient, lotto2016speech, stilp2012efficient} suggests that the neural coding of complex multidimensional sensory stimuli is informed by principles of dimensionality reduction.
 Our model could also be used to infer the latent neural dimensions needed by the human brain to encode differences between sensory signals and the impact of different kinds of experiences on the number of dimensions.
-Additionally, our approach can be used to address scientific problems in other fields such as in bioinformatics to find smaller dimensional biological relevant features that summarize the recorded single-cell RNA genetic expressions in several biomarkers, e.g., to extend classical MDS used in standard dimensionality reduction pipeline in bioinformatics research \citep{perraudeau2017bioconductor}.
+Additionally, our approach can be used to address scientific problems in other fields, such as in bioinformatics to find lower-dimensional, biologically relevant features that summarize the recorded single-cell RNA genetic expressions in several biomarkers, e.g., to extend classical MDS used in a standard dimensionality reduction pipeline in bioinformatics research \citep{perraudeau2017bioconductor}.
+Such extensions might, however, require additional work to tailor our model to the specific scientific problem.
+Additionally, computations may need to be scaled up when datasets with a much larger number of stimuli are available.
+Efficient approximations to the posterior, e.g., the variational Bayes algorithm developed for the simpler MDS model in \citet{nguyen2017bayesian} or the Hamiltonian Monte Carlo-based sampler using representative subsamples for likelihood and gradient evaluations instead of the full distance matrix proposed recently by \citet{sheth2026sparse}, may offer viable computational templates for such high-dimensional extensions of our work.

-Methodological extensions and topics of our ongoing research include incorporating covariates, accommodating asymmetric distance matrices, adaptations to longitudinal experiments capturing the dynamic evolution of the latent features, etc.
+Some topics of our ongoing exploration include extensions to nonparametric frameworks utilizing more flexible likelihood functions, clustering listeners into latent subgroups, incorporating covariates, accommodating asymmetric distance matrices, and adaptations to longitudinal experiments capturing the dynamic evolution of the latent features.